Still life: Twentieth century

-The first four decades of the 20th century formed an exceptional period of artistic ferment and revolution.
+The first four decades of the 20th century formed an exceptional artistic ferment and revolution period.
 Avant-garde movements rapidly evolved and overlapped in a march towards nonfigurative, total abstraction.
-The still life, as well as other representational art, continued to evolve and adjust until mid-century when total abstraction, as exemplified by Jackson Pollock's drip paintings, eliminated all recognizable content.
+The still life and other representational art continued to evolve and adjust until mid-century, when total abstraction, as exemplified by Jackson Pollock's drip paintings, eliminated all recognizable content.

 The century began with several trends taking hold in art.
 In 1901, Paul Gauguin painted Still Life with Sunflowers, his homage to his friend Van Gogh who had died eleven years earlier.
 The group known as Les Nabis, including Pierre Bonnard and Édouard Vuillard, took up Gauguin's harmonic theories and added elements inspired by Japanese woodcuts to their still-life paintings.
 French artist Odilon Redon also painted notable still life during this period, especially flowers.

 Henri Matisse reduced the rendering of still-life objects even further to little more than bold, flat outlines filled with bright colours.
-He also simplified perspective and introducing multi-colour backgrounds.
+He also simplified perspective and introduced multi-colour backgrounds.
 In some of his still-life paintings, such as Still Life with Eggplants, his table of objects is nearly lost amidst the other colourful patterns filling the rest of the room.
 Other exponents of Fauvism, such as Maurice de Vlaminck and André Derain, further explored pure colour and abstraction in their still life.

 Paul Cézanne found in still life the perfect vehicle for his revolutionary explorations in geometric spatial organization.
 For Cézanne, still life was a primary means of taking painting away from an illustrative or mimetic function to one demonstrating independently the elements of colour, form, and line, a major step towards Abstract art.
 Additionally, Cézanne's experiments can be seen as leading directly to the development of Cubist still life in the early 20th century.